projectcalico/calico/README.md

 [following the instructions appropriate for your cluster](https://docs.projectcalico.org/master/usage/calicoctl/configure/).
 If you followed the directions for installing a Vagrant cluster above, you have already completed this configuration.

-The policy uses alpha features of Calico behind a feature flag.
-Enable these features.

-    export ALPHA_FEATURES=serviceaccounts,httprules

 ### Install Calico